docsales/technical-challange/README.md

 ### Document creation

-When the API is called to create a document with the above javascript, the following steps must be followed:
+When the API is called to create a document with the above JSON, the following steps must be followed:

 1. Substitute all placeholders in the HTML fragment
   - The placeholder is composed of a string inside two curly brackets `{{}}`.
 The string should correspond